syldysnya/JamesWebb/README.md

 Main page will have a countdown to the launch of the James Webb Space Telescope

 ### Information about the telescope
-User will be able to find an information about the James Webb telescope when their mouse will be on a picture
+User will be able to find an information about the James Webb telescope with a mouse click

 ### About
 User will see a short information about this project and links to a developer pages.